actris/data-management-plan/DMP/ACTRIS-DMP.md

 The guiding principle is free and open access to ACTRIS data and ACTRIS data products, and the ACTRIS DC will facilitate data re-use by providing free and open access to ACTRIS data following the [ACTRIS access and service policy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.6_M32.pdf?ver=2018-10-29-152442-467) and the open research data initiative of the European Commission.

 As a result, the ACTRIS DC will implement one or multiple licenses for all ACTRIS level 2 data and NRT data that is available through the ACTRIS metadata catalog.
 Furthermore, the ACTRIS DC might also consider issuing a licence on the use of metadata, in order to acknowledge ACTRIS when large amounts of metadata is harvested by third party application/services.
-ACTRIS aims to implement a license from the time ACTRIS becomes an ERIC (probably end of 2020 or early 2021).
+ACTRIS aims to implement a license from the time ACTRIS becomes an ERIC (probably early 2022).
 Until ACTRIS has decided upon and implemented one or more licenses, the current [ACTRIS data policy](http://actris.nilu.no/Content/Documents/DataPolicy.pdf) will apply.

 Several features have been implemented by In-Situ, ARES, CLU (or more) units to ensure reusability and traceability, in particular traceable data flow and version control of data products, see section 4.3.

-In order to increase the reusability of data in ASC unit, these data are completed with rich metadata which are in open access from the website.
-These metadata provide detailed technical description of the chambers (size, volume, walls, irradiation system ...), experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
-This last one is very useful for modelers who aim at simulating experiments performed in simulation chambers.

-As regards ARES unit, all the characteristics of the LIDAR instrument configuration (laser, telescope, acquisition and detection system, processing configuration, ...) are reported as metadata in each ARES data product.

-Availability of data can vary between the different data centre units.
+Availability of data after the measurements are completed, can vary between the data centre units.
 As an example, in situ data is typically submitted on an annual basis, and are therefore available the subsequent year, but other data centre units may provide NRT delivery of data; in addition, there may be campaign-based data.
 ACTRIS legacy data should be kept available for users, but may have a different data policy to the current ACTRIS data policy.
 If this is the case, this information should be available in the metadata.

 | Data centre unit         |          Data licence                 |  Comment     |
 |--------------------------|---------------------------------------|--------------|